If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 This work covers non-specialized content.

-You don’t need to be a specialist or need any special knowledge in the field to understand it.
+To understand it, you don’t need to be a specialist or have any special knowledge in the field.
 Any professional translator can handle the work.

-The text may still contain some technical words and jargon.
-Still, most people can understand to a large extent.
+The text may still contain some technical words and jargon, but most people can understand it well.
 This is easy to research with little to no effort.

-For example, information about most businesses and their products and services.
-It also covers social media, website content, non-technical reports, and more.
-All these fall under this category.
+This category includes information about most businesses and their products and services.
+It also covers social media, website content, and non-technical reports.

 (ii) Specialized translator